BasiaKoch/tpu-2026/README.md

 human-readable CI summary (also printed to the terminal).

 ## Team Members
-Barbara Koch, Funmi Looi-Somoye, Rowan d’Auria

-**University of Cambridge**
+Barbara Koch · Funmi Looi-Somoye · Rowan d’Auria — **University of Cambridge**

 ## Acknowledgements